unbit/uwsgi-docs/PyPy_benchmarks.rst

 ^^^^^

 * Testing multiprocessing is useless, do not ask for it.
-* Web apps are (generally) I/O bound, so these tests have really little use for real-world scenarios.
-Testing I/O behaviour is stupid as 99% of the time you will be able to only test the peer/server performance and not the power of the client.
 * The uWSGI PyPy plugin still does not support all of the features of the CPython based plugin, we cannot exclude a little drop in performance while we add features.
 * These numbers might look low to you if you have already made (or read) benchmarks.
 This is because the test tool injects bad requests in the stream to test server robustness.
 * Again, this tests are only useful for the PyPy and uWSGI teams, do not base your choice between CPython and PyPy on them!
 (Your app's requirements will always be unique, and it's very possible that your app won't even run on PyPy even though it chugs along fine on CPython.)